digital-cargo/good-practice-eCommerce/README.md

 #### Remarks
 * The traditional Customs Declaration process is not integrated here - as it doesn´t differ from the conventional customs declaration process
 * The role "Carrier" includes the import Cargo Handling Agent role at the carrier hub, which is - usually and in this case - also the import station
-* Logististics Objects are always mentioned in plural if it is likely that more than one object is used; still most objects, like ULD can have occure as single or multiple physical entities
+* Logististics Objects are always mentioned in plural as it is likely that more than one object is used; still most objects, like ULD can occur as single or multiple physical entities
 * Updates / corrections are always possible within the process, but not explicitly mentioned here.
 Any stakeholder can set a Change- / Clarification request at any time, and the data owner can react accordingly; in case of changes to data, all subscribed stakeholders would get notified and could react according to their processes
 * Full line: information flow; dotted line: physical flow
 * Notifications (PUB/SUB) are only mentioned when essential for the process; further notification, e.g. for the shipper, providing a significant additional benefit through improved transparency, are not mentioned here.

-#### Remarks
 * The role "Carrier" includes the import Cargo Handling Agent role at the carrier hub, which is - in this case - also the import station
 * Full line: physical flow
 * Dotted line: information flow